romek-rozen/wordpress-media-importer/readme.txt

 == Installation ==

-1. Upload the `external-image-downloader` folder to the `/wp-content/plugins/` directory.
+1. Upload the `external-media-downloader` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the "External Media" page in your admin menu to start scanning.